-- All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children.
-We will maintain records and obtain and share information with parents/carers, health professionals, the police, social services and Ofsted as appropriate and in line with "Information sharing advice for safeguarding practitioners" 2018 - We will enable a regular two-way flow of information with parents/carers, and between providers if a child is attending more than one setting. - Confidential information and records about staff and children are held securely and only accessible and available to those who have a right or professional need to see them. - We are aware of our responsibilities under the Data Protection Act 2018 and the General Data Protection Regulations (2018) and that this legislation does not limit the sharing of information in order to keep children safe and includes sharing information without consent. - We will register with the Information Commissioner's Office as appropriate. - All staff will read the setting's "Confidentiality Policy" as part of their induction procedure.
-Information will be shared on a strictly "need to know" basis. - Records relating to individual children will be retained for a reasonable period in line with the settings retention of records policy. - We recognise that all matters relating to child protection are confidential.
-The DSL will only disclose information about a child to other members of staff on a "need to know" basis. - All staff will be aware that they cannot promise a child to keep secrets that might compromise the child's safety or wellbeing.
+- We are all aware of our professional responsibility to share information with other agencies in order to safeguard children.
+We will maintain records and obtain and share information with parents/carers, health professionals, the police, social services and Ofsted as appropriate and in line with "Information sharing advice for safeguarding practitioners" 2018 - We will enable a regular two-way flow of information with parents/carers, and between providers if a child is attending more than one setting. - Confidential information and records about staff and children are held securely and only accessible and available to those who have a right or professional need to see them. - We are aware of our responsibilities under the Data Protection Act 2018 and the General Data Protection Regulations (2018) and that this legislation does not limit the sharing of information in order to keep children safe and includes sharing information without consent. - We will register with the Information Commissioner's Office as appropriate. - Records relating to individual children will be retained for a reasonable period in line with the setting's retention of records policy. - We recognise that all matters relating to child protection are confidential.
+The D/DSLs will only disclose information about a child to other members of staff on a "need to know" basis. - We are aware that we cannot promise a child to keep secrets that might compromise the child's safety or wellbeing.